techidaily/site-bypass-frp/source/_posts/latest-guide-how-to-bypass-infinix-note-30-vip-frp-without-computer-by-drfone-android.md

 The ****Infinix Note 30 VIP FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Infinix Note 30 VIP device after it has been reset.
 By requesting the Google account credentials tied to the Infinix Note 30 VIP device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Infinix Note 30 VIP device.
 In essence, the Infinix Note 30 VIP FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Infinix Note 30 VIP device, providing additional protection.
-Each [Infinix device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Infinix device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Infinix Note 30 VIP device.
 It activates when you perform a factory reset on your Infinix smartphone without signing out of the associated Google account.

 ### Usage of Infinix Note 30 VIP FRP Code